 Lastly and most importantly, no amount of protein matters if you are not hitting the weights.

 If anybody tells you that more protein will make up for any shortcomings in your training they are wrong.
 Erratic, high rep, low weight training will not add muscle mass even if you take Whey protein 24/7 intravenously.
+In conclusion the amount of protein needed to add lean muscle mass is determined this way:

 Your weight - (Your body weight X %body fat)] X 1.3* = Grams per day of protein